nayana487/storyteller/README.md

 - Storyteller uses Devise, a gem responsible for managing users and sessions.
 - Storyteller also uses Reset CSS, and Normalize CSS, to provide a consistent experience across browsers.
 - Storyteller is deployed on Heroku.
+- All images used on the website are published by others under Creative Commons License.

 # Screencast
 https://www.youtube.com/watch?v=Koqdlu7o-2A&feature=youtu.be